openstack/openstack-ansible/doc/source/admin/maintenance-tasks/ansible-modules.rst

    'dest=/tmp/FILE'

-The fetch module gathers files from remote machines and stores the files locally in a file tree, organized by the hostname from remote machines and stores them locally in a file tree, organized by hostname.
+The fetch module gathers files from remote machines and stores the files locally in a file tree, organized by the hostname.

 .. note::